National Treasure (film): Portrayal of the Declaration of Independence

 The film's suggestion that the original Declaration of Independence still has clearly visible ink is inaccurate.
 The document's ink faded over time due to exposure to damaging lighting, with little ink still existing by 1876.
-Also, the U.S. National Archives confirmed that the Declaration of Independence does not actually contain a hidden treasure map.
+In addition, the U.S. National Archives released a video in 2019 that the Declaration of Independence does not contain a hidden treasure map.
+Instead, "Original Declaration of Independence, dated 4th July 1776" is written along the edge on the back, which served as identification of the document when it was rolled up and stored, as posted by the US National Archives Twitter in a tweet published July 4.

 Reception

 Box office

 National Treasure earned $11,119,073 on its opening day in the United States, ranking first ahead of The SpongeBob SquarePants Movie (which earned $9,559,752).
 It grossed $35,142,554 during its opening weekend, on 4,300 screens at 3,243 theaters, averaging $11,648 per venue.
 The film had the best opening weekend for a Disney film released in November until it was surpassed by Chicken Little in 2005.
 It held on to the No. 1 spot for three weekends.
 In Japan, National Treasure bested the double-billing MegaMan NT Warrior: Program of Light and Dark and Duel Masters: Curse of the Deathphoenix, grossing $11,666,763 in its first week.
 The film closed on June 2, 2005, with a domestic gross of $173,008,894 and earning $174,503,424 internationally.
 Worldwide, National Treasure grossed over $347,512,318, against a budget of $100 million.